Is Online Sports Betting Legal in Montana?

 That was one reason why, in May 2018, the Supreme Court voted 6-3 in favor of striking down the outdated law.
 The decision essentially gives each American state the autonomy to create their own laws on sports betting.
 Previously, sports betting was restricted to just a handful of special states but expect that to change in a big way.

 But it will take time for the rest of the states to take action after the Supreme Court’s ruling, and Montana is no different.
 There are still some hills to climb before sports betting becomes a widespread and legal phenomenon.

 The History of Sports Betting and Gambling in Montana

 So we’ve outlined the latest in what’s going on with sports betting in the United States, but how did we get here?
 Understanding the history of gambling laws in Montana can shed some light on the state’s attitude towards betting in general.

 Montana started out similarly to the rest of the United States, but there have been a few unique twists in the state’s history.
-Here’s a rough timeline:.
+Here’s a rough timeline.

 1. The Ban of 1910

-As settlers made their way to the United States, they brought along table and card games for the common citizen to bet on.
+As settlers made their way to the United States, they brought along a table and card games for the common citizen to bet on.
 Often, these gambling setups were unlawful, unregulated and unfair.